KavachInterns2020/Vinayak-Jaiwant-Retail-Store-Management/README.md

 ## Vinayak-Jaiwant--Retail-Store-Manangement-System
 A repository containing UML Diagrams regarding the Retail Store Management System.

-The following repository contains the following diagrams:
+This repository contains the following diagrams:

 * class.mdj - The class diagram.
 * erd.mdj - The ER diagram.